|Teaching method||Contact hours|

 Language of instruction:

 The course food production chain deals with many steps that are necessary while going from agricultural raw materials to food products in the supermarket or other stores.
 The course includes aspects from processing, distribution, consumer purchase and consumer use.
+This broad range of aspects will be covered in this course.

 In the food production process steps are taken to extend the shelf life of food, to increase the variety in the diet and/or to provide the nutrients required for health.
 It is essential to understand the various steps during food processing.
 Usually these steps, or better called unit operations, are connected to each other and they have a specific and predictable effect on a food.
 A full understanding of food production chains requires insights in different disciplines, including a conceptual understanding of the chain and quantitative insight in its key processes.